For any aspiring homebuyer, the most heartbreaking news to hear is the rejection of a home loan application.

 The right way to start your next move is to check your credit report, especially if the rejection of your home loan is because of your credit score.

-1. Pay off other debts
+2. Pay off other debts

-In order to be in a better financial standing, consider settling your other obligations first.
+To be in a better financial standing, consider settling your other obligations first.
 Pay off your outstanding bills first and reduce your credit card usage.
 This will improve your debt-to-income ratio.

-2. Save for a larger down payment
+3. Save for a larger down payment

 If you borrow less, the chances of your application getting the green light will be higher.
 Try to save for a bigger deposit - it's not enough to just meet the LVR requirement of your lender.
 If you have a larger deposit, your monthly repayments will also be lower.

-3. Consult a mortgage broker
+4. Consult a mortgage broker

 If you are finding it a struggle to look for a home loan provider, consider enlisting the help of a broker.
-Mortgage brokers are professionals who can help you find the right institution where you have a higher chance of getting a better home-loan deal.
+Mortgage brokers are professionals who can help you find the right institution where you have a higher chance of getting a better home loan deal.

-4. Increase your income
+5. Increase your income